sandbox-bio/sandbox.bio/src/content/makefile-intro/steps/VimIntro.md

 import Execute from "$components/Execute.svelte";
 </script>

-Dusing this tutorial, we'll use vim to edit our Makefile, so it's worth a quick refresher.
+During this tutorial, we'll use vim to edit our Makefile, so it's worth a quick refresher.
 There are many vim tutorials out there, so we'll keep this simple.

 1. Basic file editing